Ivar Smilga: Political career

 Smilga returned to Petrograd in January 1918, after the Bolsheviks had been routed in the brief civil war that led to the creation of an independent Finland, and served as a member of the praesidium of the Petrograd soviet and an editor of the Bolshevik newspaper Petrogradskaya Pravda.
 He consistently backed Lenin's line over whether to sign the Treaty of Brest-Litovsk, which ended the war with Germany.
 He was transferred to political work in the Red Army at the start of the Russian Civil War, and acted as a political commissar on every major front.
 He was chief political commissar on the southern front, for the campaign against the army of General Denikin.
-In January 1921, he was appointed political commissar on the Causasus front, and head of the Caucasian Labour Army.
+In January 1921, he was appointed political commissar on the Caucasus front, and head of the Caucasian Labour Army.

 Relations with Trotsky

 During the early part of 1919, Smilga was involved in a conflict over conduct of the civil war, which saw him aligned with Joseph Stalin against Leon Trotsky the People's Commissar for War and future leader of the Left Opposition.
 Smilga, Mikhail Lashevich and Sergei Gusev were political commissars on the Eastern Front, fighting the army of Admiral Kolchak.
 The military commander was Sergei Kamenev, a former Colonel in the Imperial Army.
 The Red Army commander in chief Jukums Vācietis wanted them to halt operations once they had driven Kolchak's army east of the Urals, rather than risk pursuing him into Siberia.
 Trotsky supported him.
 Smilga, Lashevich and Kamenev insisted on continuing the offensive, which was a spectacular success.

 In May, Smilga was appointed head of the Political Directorate of the Red Army.
 With Stalin's support, he proposed that Kamenev should replace Vācietis as commander in chief, against Trotsky's advice.
 After Lenin had overruled Trotsky, in July 1919, Smilga, Gusev and Kamenev joined Trotsky on the six-member Revolutionary Council of War.
 Reportedly, Smilga was summoned by Lenin to be warned that he could not take Trotsky's place as Chairman of the Revolutionary Military Council.